jeesang7/WizFi360-EVB-Pico-AZURE-C/examples/iothub_ll_telemetry_sample/README.md

 1. Reset your board.

-2. If the iothub_ll_telemetry_sample works normally on WizFi360-EVB-Pico, you can see the Wi-Fi connection log, connecting to the Azure IoT and sending the message.
+2. If the iothub_ll_telemetry_sample works normally on WizFi360-EVB-Pico, you can see the Wi-Fi connection log, connecting to the Azure IoT Hub and sending the message.